-Virtus Fertility Centre routinely recommends blastocyst culture of all embryos, which means we allow embryos to grow for five days in vitro before transferring them back to the woman’s uterus.
+Virtus Fertility Centre Singapore routinely recommends blastocyst culture of all embryos, where they are allowed to grow for five days in-vitro before being transferred into the woman’s uterus.

-This is because our clinical evidence, and that of international fertility clinics, shows the chance of pregnancy following blastocyst embryo transfer is significantly higher than for cleavage stage transfer, which is when the embryo is grown in vitro for two or three days.
+This is because our clinical evidence, and that of international fertility clinics, show that the chances of pregnancy following blastocyst embryo transfer is significantly higher than that following cleavage stage transfer, where the embryo is grown in vitro for two or three days.

 - Freeze-All Approach

-To optimise the chances of successful pregnancy after embryo transfer, Virtus Fertility Centre has an elective 'freeze all' approach which involves freezing all embryos to be used later in a natural cycle, or in a cycle with hormonal replacement to prime the endometrium.
+To optimise the chances of successful pregnancy after embryo transfer, Virtus Fertility Centre Singapore has an elective 'freeze all' approach which involves freezing all embryos to be used later in a natural cycle, or in a cycle with hormonal replacement to prime the endometrium.
 Our 'freeze-all' approach to treatment has shown good pregnancy outcomes in all age groups.
-This option is offered to all patients, however in certain situations guided by the quality of the embryos development, a fresh transfer may be recommended.
+This option is offered to all patients, However, in certain situations guided by the quality of the embryo development, a fresh transfer may be recommended.

-The freeze-all approach increases the chances of successful pregnancy because of a number of contributing factors including the fact that it is performed when the intrauterine environment is more favourable to implantation and patients are typically more emotionally stable and less anxious, which has a positive impact on a successful IVF outcomes.
+The 'freeze-all' approach increases the chances of successful pregnancy because of a number of contributing factors, including the fact that it is performed when the intrauterine environment is more favourable to implantation and patients are typically more emotionally stable and less anxious, which has a positive impact on a successful IVF outcome.
 Our clean-room laboratory facilities and cryopreservation techniques also ensure that frozen-thawed embryo transfers can be carried out safely and effectively.

-Virtus Fertility Centre's counselling service is unique in Singapore, and includes support for all IVF patients as well as specialist counselling for our donor programmes and genetic testing.
+Virtus Fertility Centre Singapore's counselling service is unique in Singapore, and it includes support for all IVF patients as well as specialist counselling, for our donor programmes and genetic testing.
 All our IVF patients are offered private counselling sessions prior to commencing hormone stimulation and just before embryo transfer.
 We find this places couples in the best possible emotional state for their treatment.
 Research shows that emotional and mental stability can have a positive impact on the procedure.
-Find out more about Virtus' certified fertility counsellors »
+Find out more about Virtus' certified fertility coach »